gnieboer/tsp-redesign/pages/calculators/contribution-comparison-calculator/index.md

 <div style="border: 1px solid red; width: 100%" markdown="1">
 **Highchart above text.**

 Inline styles are for position only.
-Do not not duplicate.
+Eliminate them for production.
 </div>

 You have chosen the same contribution percentage for Roth and traditional contributions; therefore, the Roth and traditional retirement balances will be the same.
 Keep in mind that your traditional TSP balance will be subject to income tax when you withdraw it, but withdrawals from your Roth balance will be tax-free provided you meet the <span data-term="Qualified Earnings" class="js-glossary-toggle term term-end">IRS requirements</span>.